Chapter 8. SQL-Invoked Routines

 ITERATE STATEMENT

-The ITERATE statement can be used to cause the next iteration of a labeled iterated statement (a WHILE, REPEAT or LOOP statement).
+The ITERATE statement can be used to cause the next iteration of a labelled iterated statement (a WHILE, REPEAT or LOOP statement).
 It is similar to the "continue" statement in C and Java.

 <iterate statement> ::= ITERATE <statement label>